Editorial scientific illustration of stylized parasitic organism morphology and microscopy fields.

 What BraveWorms is

-BraveWorms is the first dedicated US telehealth platform for parasitology.
-Patients complete a clinical intake, meet a nurse practitioner or physician assistant by video under the supervision of a California-licensed physician, and receive testing, treatment, and follow-up as clinically appropriate.
+BraveWorms is a California telehealth clinic focused on parasitology.
+Patients complete a clinical intake, meet a nurse practitioner or physician assistant by video under the supervision of a California-licensed physician, and receive testing, treatment, and follow-up when clinically appropriate.

 Asynchronous messaging is available between appointments for clinical follow-up and questions about an active workup.